Medical expert of the article

 - biological properties of the causative agent of pneumonia;

-- presence of concomitant immunodeficiency states;
+- the presence of concomitant immunodeficiency conditions;

 - age of patients and other factors.